CANSA TLC Staff Intervene When Young Cancer Patient is Rejected by Community

 The Way Forward

-Boitemelo is now 3 years old and is still on treatment.
-Her hair is growing again, but she battles with constant infections.
+Thandi* at 3 years old continued with treatment.
+Her hair started to grow again, but she battled with constant infections.
 It is sad that she doesn’t have many friends.
 It seems that others in her community are still scared of her disease and they chase her away.

-Although Jennifer and her daughter’s living circumstances have improved a bit, it is obvious that there is still a lot of hard work and education to be done in their community.
+Although Jessica* and her daughter’s living circumstances have improved a bit, it is obvious that there is still a lot of hard work and education to be done in their community.